-The AUTHORIZATION FOR ADMINISTERING MEDICATION TO STUDENT (OHS-14) and/or PERMISSION TO CARRY AND SELF ADMINISTER MEDICATION (OHS-15) form, which may be obtained on the student health website or from the school nurse, identify the process that must be followed for each student to have medication at school.
+An "Authorization for Administering Medication to Student" (OHS-14) ) form must be completed and signed by the parent if the child has prescription medication that is required to be given at school on a daily or as needed basis.
+This form must be accompanied by the signed physicians order.
 Parents/guardians are responsible for providing all medications in a pharmacy or manufactured labeled container or package.
 The school will provide a secure, locked storage for medication with restricted access to only authorized personnel.
 If a prescription is being split between school and home, be sure the supply to be used at school is in a container with a prescription label.

-Please do not send medicine to school by the Student unless they have a signed Permission to Carry and Self Administer Medication (OHS 15) signed by Parent/guardian and doctor.
+Please do not send medicine to school by the Student unless they have a signed "Permission to Carry and Self Administer Medication" (OHS 15) form signed by Parent/guardian and doctor.
 Parents/guardians, or a responsible adult designated by the parent/guardian, must deliver all medication to the school and give it directly to the school nurse or the nurse's designee.
 Certain types of medicines called Schedule 2s have to actually be counted by the adult who brings them and the staff member-who receives them.